DexterCarpenter/BEAVS4-Simulation/README.md

 Winter & Spring, 2024

 This repository hosts MATLAB scripts and data to run a simulation for Oregon State University's Experimental Sounding Rocket Association Team.
-The simulation is used to gain understanding of how the Blade Extending Apogee Variance System (BEAVS) will affect the rocket's flight path.
+The simulation is used to gain understanding of how the **Blade Extending Apogee Variance System** (Air Brakes) will affect the rocket's flight path.
 The simulation takes [OpenRocket](https://openrocket.info/) data export in conjunction with [OpenMotor](https://github.com/reilleya/openMotor) custom motors as a basis.

 Read more about it on my [Website](https://dextercarpenter.github.io/portfolio#beavs-simulation)